LarsDenBakker/web-test-runner/README.md

 ### Running tests

-Currently the `wtr` command runs your test with the default configuration:
+Currently, the `wtr` command runs your test with the default configuration:

 - [es-dev-server](https://www.npmjs.com/package/es-dev-server) for serving your tests
 - [puppeteer](https://www.npmjs.com/package/puppeteer) for launching the browser